javierhonduco/blog/_posts/2017-3-4-linux-OOM-killer.md

 Lastly, the points are normalised before returning them.

+### In conclusion
+In low memory situations, Linux tries to kill processes that are consuming lots of memory, were not started as a superuser, are not kernel threads, and are not in the middle of some operations such as `vfork`, among others.

 ### Notes
 As usually, I'm not an expert at all in the subject.
 I was just really curious how this works in reality :).
 Shall you find some error, feel free to let me know!

+ [1] Unkillable tasks are processes running as kernel threads, such as the init process.